hinantin/AllinQillqayWeb/README.md

 ### Allin Qillqay 'Correct Writing'
 #### A Free On-Line Web spell checking Service for Quechua

+> **Allin Qillqay** is a system which uses the CKEditor, a well-known HTML text processor and its
+> spell-check-as-you-type (SCAYT) add-on to provide access to the different spellchecking technologies that
+> have been developed for the Quechua language.

 ##### See it in action at http://sc.hinantin.com/

 **Authors**